John Hagerman

 John Percival "Percy" Hagerman (October 25, 1881 – February 21, 1960) was a Canadian track and field athlete who competed in the 1904 Summer Olympics.

+Biography

-He was born in Hamilton, Ontario.
-In 1904 he finished sixth in the long jump event as well as sixth in the triple jump competition.
+Born in Coburg, Ontario, Hagerman competed at the 1904 Olympic Games, finishing sixth in the long jump event as well as sixth in the triple jump competition.
 He is a member of the Occidental College Track and Field Hall of Fame.

+Hagerman finished second behind Peter O'Connor in the long jump event at the British 1906 AAA Championships.